Wisconsin planting calendar

 When is the best time to plant garlic in Wisconsin?

-In Wisconsin (mostly USDA zone 5a), plant garlic cloves outdoors around late August — early September — roughly 35 days before the first fall frost (early October).
-Cloves root through autumn, overwinter, then bulb up by early May next year.
+In Wisconsin (mostly USDA zone 5a), plant garlic cloves outdoors around early October — late October — about two weeks after the first fall frost (early October), once the soil has cooled but well before the ground freezes.
+Cloves root through autumn, overwinter, then bulb up by mid-June next year.
 Garlic is fall-planted — cloves need winter chilling, so they go in the ground in autumn, root before the freeze, and bulb up the following summer.

 What USDA zone is Wisconsin?